Mvillarreal88/COVID-ETL/README.md

 * Since total deaths was what we required, the groupby and max function was utilized to provide a total.

-* Pymongo, the python driver for mongoDB, was utilized in Jupyter Notebook to facilitate the data load of both N.America and the individual state's data sets.
+* Pymongo, the python driver for mongoDB, was utilized in Jupyter Notebook to facilitate the data load of both N.America and the individual state's datasets.

 <h2 style="color:#87CEEB">Load</h2>